 When you combine the emotional toll of psoriatic arthritis with the pain and other discomfort you feel, this illness can be difficult to manage on your own.
 Coping with psoriatic arthritis can increase stress -- and then the increased stress response only worsens the skin condition.
 There's even some scientific evidence that worrying about your psoriasis may make treatment less effective.
 This can become a vicious cycle that creates even more problems, including:

-Difficulty concentrating from the side effects of medications leading to poor performance
+Difficulty concentrating as a result of the side effects of medications

 Increased irritability from lack of sleep or medication side effects